 • General Mills Multigrain Cheerios

-Eating a breakfast cereal that is high iron alone may not be sufficient to provide your body with the iron it needs for essential functions such as blood cell production and oxygen transport.
+Eating a breakfast cereal that is high in iron alone may not be sufficient to provide your body with the iron it needs for essential functions such as blood cell production and oxygen transport.

 Following a varied diet and healthy lifestyle should allow you to meet your iron needs.
 However, it’s important to be aware of other foods that temporarily stop your body from absorbing iron, like tea and coffee.
-If you are unable to meet your iron needs through your diet and you choose to supplement, consider an iron supplement that is suitable for Vegetarians and kind on your system.
+If you are unable to meet your iron needs through your diet and you choose to supplement, consider an iron supplement that is suitable for Vegetarians and kind to your system.